 The hundred year old banyan tree (百年老榕樹) near the lighthouse.

-Fisherman trying to make a living on the rocky coral shores.
+Fisherman trying to make a living on the rocky coral shores of Haizikou Harbor (海子口漁港).
+There is not really good swimming or snorkeling here, but some nice views.

 More fisherman on one of the island's many piers.